 - Find spices in large containers or bags.
 They are usually much cheaper.
 You can also find a plethora of spices online at Amazon. if you’re unable to find them at your local grocery store.
 Some of my favorites to buy in bulk include garlic powder, smoked paprika, and chili powder.

 - Bell Pepper

 - Green Beans

 Feel free to add to the recipe, just keep in mind different vegetables cook for different lengths of time.

 I used fresh broccoli in this recipe, but you’re more than welcome to use frozen broccoli instead.
 However, I suggest cooking frozen broccoli for less time.

 For this recipe, fresh broccoli requires about a 10-minute cook time.
 For frozen broccoli, you’ll need to cook for about 5 minutes, depending on the size.
-You’ll know they are tender enough when you can easily piece the broccoli with a fork.

 For fresh broccoli, I suggest chopping the broccoli in small florets for faster cook time.

-What To Serve With Broccoli Curry
+What To Eat With Broccoli Curry

 10-Ingredient Vegan Broccoli Curry